ILLUSTRIOUS PUERTO RICAN PEOPLE

 committee assignment for a man who cared deeply about education and

-the 94th Congress, Rexach Benítez introduced legislation to extend the
+In the 94th Congress, Rexach Benítez introduced legislation to

-Higher Education Act of 1965 to Puerto Rico.
-He also showed interest
+extend the Higher Education Act of 1965 to Puerto Rico.
+He also

-in the affairs of U.S. territories, sponsoring legislation to allow
+showed interest in the affairs of U.S. territories, sponsoring

-American Samoa to elect a governor and lieutenant governor, and
+legislation to allow American Samoa to elect a governor and

-supporting the authorization of a loan to the Virgin Islands
+lieutenant governor, and supporting the authorization of a loan to

-Government.
-While in Congress he was a strong advocate of the
+the Virgin Islands Government.
+While in Congress he was a strong

-so-called commonwealth status of Puerto Rico, which he felt was
+advocate of the so-called commonwealth status of Puerto Rico, which

-preferable to statehood or independence.
-A bill to enhance Puerto
+he felt was preferable to statehood or independence.
+A bill to

-an unsuccessful reelection bid, Rexach Benítez returned to Puerto
+committee.
+After an unsuccessful reelection bid, Rexach Benítez

 (October 30, 1920